MTawhid7/creative-catalyst-engine/README.md

 This engine is built with a few core architectural principles in mind:

 *   **Separation of Concerns:** The **Service Layer** (`api/`) is strictly decoupled from the **Core Engine** (`catalyst/`).
 The API handles web requests and jobs, while the engine focuses purely on generating fashion intelligence.
-This modularity makes the system easier to maintain and test.
-*   **Strategy-Based Logic:** Complex, multi-step operations (like report synthesis) are encapsulated in dedicated "builder" classes.
-This eliminates monolithic functions, promotes SOLID principles, and makes the core pipeline processors lean, readable controllers.
+*   **Strategy-Based Logic:** Complex, multi-step operations are encapsulated in dedicated "builder" classes, promoting SOLID principles and making the core pipeline readable and maintainable.
-*   **Resilience by Design:** The pipeline features granular, stage-aware exception handling, and external API clients have built-in retry logic for transient errors.
-The system is designed to gracefully handle minor creative failures from the AI and proceed to a successful conclusion.
+*   **Resilience by Design:** The pipeline features granular, stage-aware exception handling, a fallback synthesis path, and integrated error tracking with Sentry to ensure high availability.
-*   **Configuration over Code:** Key behaviors, such as API keys, URLs, and the choice of image generation model, are controlled via environment variables (`.env`), not hardcoded values.
+*   **Production-Ready by Design:** The entire application is containerized, ensuring a consistent and reproducible environment from local development to production.
+Key behaviors are controlled via environment variables, not hardcoded values.

 ---

 ## Key Features

-*   **True Asynchronous Processing**: A FastAPI front-end accepts jobs and queues them to Celery, ensuring the API is always responsive.
-The core pipeline logic is fully `async` for maximum I/O throughput.
+*   **True Asynchronous Processing**: A FastAPI front-end accepts jobs and queues them to **ARQ (Async-Redis-Queue)**, a modern, high-performance `asyncio`-native task queue, ensuring the API is always responsive.
+*   **Containerized & Reproducible**: The entire application stack (API, worker, Redis) is defined in Docker and orchestrated with a single `docker-compose` command for a seamless, one-step setup.
 *   **Intelligent Multi-Level Caching**:
-    *   **L0 Intent Cache (High-Speed):** A pre-inference Redis cache that provides instant results for semantically identical requests, even with different wording.
+    *   **L0 Intent Cache (High-Speed):** A pre-inference Redis cache that provides instant results for semantically identical requests.
-    *   **L1 Consistency Cache (Semantic):** A vector-based ChromaDB cache that ensures different phrasings of the same core idea produce identical, high-quality results without redundant work.
+    *   **L1 Consistency Cache (Semantic):** A vector-based ChromaDB cache that ensures different phrasings of the same core idea produce identical results without redundant work.
+*   **Integrated Error Monitoring**: The API and worker are instrumented with **Sentry** to automatically capture, diagnose, and report any errors in real-time.
+*   **Human-Readable & Machine-Parsable Logging**: Features a dual-format logging system that outputs beautiful, color-coded logs to the console for developers and structured JSON logs to a file for machine analysis.
 *   **AI-Powered Creative Direction**:
-    *   **Conceptual Blending:** Uses a "Creative Antagonist" not for simple opposition, but to find an opposite world, isolate one tangible principle, and synthesize it into the core theme to create a single, surprising, and innovative design detail.
+    *   **Conceptual Blending:** Uses a "Creative Antagonist" to synthesize a single, surprising, and innovative design detail.
-    *   **Creative Compass (`desired_mood`):** The system first infers a set of evocative "mood words" from the user's request.
-This "compass" then guides all downstream creative choices, from the selection of inspirational designers to the final art direction of the photography.
+    *   **Creative Compass (`desired_mood`):** Infers a set of "mood words" that guide all downstream creative choices for a coherent final package.
-*   **Modular "Divide and Conquer" Synthesis**: Instead of a single, unreliable prompt, the system uses a sequence of smaller, hyper-focused, and schema-driven AI calls to assemble the final report.
-This "builder" pattern dramatically increases the reliability and quality of the structured output.
-*   **Robust Artifact Handling**: A transaction-like caching mechanism with automatic rollback prevents data corruption and orphaned files, ensuring data integrity between the file system and the vector database.

 ---